Maui County sues utility, alleging negligence over fires that ravaged Lahaina

 The utility knew that high winds “would topple power poles, knock down power lines, and ignite vegetation,” the lawsuit said.
 “Defendants also knew that if their overhead electrical equipment ignited a fire, it would spread at a critically rapid rate.”

+For now, the number of confirmed dead stands at 115, a number that the county said is expected to rise.
+The FBI and Maui County police are still trying to figure out how many others might be unaccounted for.
+The FBI said Tuesday there were 1,000 to 1,100 names on a tentative, unconfirmed list.

+Hawaiian Electric is a for-profit, investor-owned, publicly traded utility that serves 95% of Hawaii’s electric customers.
+It is also facing several lawsuits from Lahaina residents as well as one from some of its own investors, who accused it of fraud in a federal lawsuit Thursday, saying it failed to disclose that its wildfire prevention and safety measures were inadequate.

-The lawsuit notes other utilities, such as Southern California Edison Company, Pacific Gas & Electric, and San Diego Gas & Electric, have all implemented Public Safety Power Shutoffs during during high wind events and said the “severe and catastrophic losses ... could have easily been prevented" if Hawaiian Electric had a similar shutoff plan.
+Maui County's lawsuit notes other utilities, such as Southern California Edison Company, Pacific Gas & Electric, and San Diego Gas & Electric, have procedures for shutting off power during during bad windstorms and said the “severe and catastrophic losses ... could have easily been prevented" if Hawaiian Electric had a similar shutoff plan.

 The county said it is seeking compensation for damage to public property and resources in Lahaina as well as nearby Kula.